 We just returned from our latest European family vacation, and I felt like I needed a vacation from our vacation.
 Although we went on a guided trip with Adventures by Disney, I still had so much advance preparation that I needed to do before we left.
 When traveling to Europe with the family, it’s so important that you have everything that you’ll need.
 You want to maximize your vacation time, as well as your comfort, during the trip.
 If you are planning an overseas trip, be sure to add these items to your European packing list.
+(Traveling to Spain?
+Check out this list with what to pack for Spain).

 Europe Packing List for a Family Vacation